Data Expedition, Inc. ®

 User Interaction

-Any action performed by the user may disrupt the system in a way that impacts network performance.
+Any user interface activity may disrupt the system in a way that impacts network performance.
 For example, viewing a web page will substantially reduce hard drive, CPU, memory, and network performance.
 Windows in particular gives higher priority to user actions than to other processes.
-During testing, users should avoid any other activity.
+For example, clicking the desktop just once per second during a Windows 2012 RDP session can cause a 25% drop in network throughput.
+The Windows Activity Monitor can cause up to a 50% drop in network throughput.

 Virtual Machines